TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.26.md

 ---

-And after eight days again his disciples were within, and Thomas with them.
-Jesus cometh, the doors being shut, and stood in the midst, and said, Peace [be] unto you.
+After eight days again his disciples were inside, and Thomas was with them.
+Jesus came, the doors being locked, and stood in the midst, and said, "Peace be to you."